 The back and sides are made of laminate Sapele, which is similar to mahogany in many ways.
 The varnish finish is nice, offers decent protection and looks pretty good.
-Neck is made of sapele as well, and is pretty playable over all.
-The fretboard is not your standard rosewood, but they used maple.
+The neck is made of sapele as well, and is pretty playable over all.
+The fretboard is not your standard rosewood, they used maple.

 The electronics that come with this guitar are good enough for recreational use.
 The ES-T under-saddle transducer does a decent job at reproducing the natural sound of this guitar, but we still feel that you would get a better result with a good microphone setup.